Office of City Attorney

 This group provides legal counsel to the Office of the Mayor, City Council, Departments of Parks, Recreation and Cultural Affairs; Planning and Community Development; Public Works; Watershed Management, Information Technology, and related authorities, boards and commissions in the areas of economic development, public infrastructure and general municipal legal matters.

-Peter J. Andrews, Deputy City Attorney or Eric Richardson, Deputy City Attorney
+Peter J. Andrews, Deputy City Attorney or Kimberly Patrick, Interim Deputy City Attorney

 The Aviation Practice Group acts as Counsel to the City of Atlanta’s Hartsfield Jackson Atlanta International Airport.
 The Members of the Practice Group represent the City in a wide variety of transactions concerning the Airport including transactions with airlines, vendors and contractors doing business with the Airport.